| Sean O'Brien talks about "The Drug Of Memory" (First Cold Press) This item is a little about the present and a lot

 owed by an Angry Samoan (I’m not saying which one).
 I also have “lounge” demo of

+this played on a flamenco type guitar.
 IT WORKS OUT – I remember our engineer/producer,

 Eric Westfall, asking me not to croon the intro to this dark tune a la Jim